 Hi, this actually deals with what you were just talking about.

-The earlier guest asked about if civilizations say millions and millions of years ago had this time machine, and then could we use it to go back to our millions and millions of years ago?
+And then could we use it to go back to our millions and millions of years ago?

-The question that I had was, Let's say this time machine was moved.
+The question that I had was, let's say this time machine was moved.

 You just said that you'd want it in a static place like a laboratory.

-Or is it going to end up in the machine's original spot in the past?
+Is it going to end up in that spot in the past or is it going to end up in the machine's original spot in the past?

 The thing is, is that the way you have to think about it, and I'm going to talk about this in terms of my work that I'm doing, is that when I was talking about these loops in time, the loops really don't close back on each other so that it's like you're going around and around.